-Boiseaumarié also tried very successfully to mobilize the winemakers for his ideas.
-Therefore, in 1924 he founded a winegrowers' association in Châteauneuf-du-Pape and in 1929 the Union Côtes du Rhône.
-In 1930 he founded with the restaurateur and writer Maurice E. Sailland alias Curnonsky (1872-1956) the L'Académie du Vin de France modeled on the Académie Française.
-And with the friendly agriculture professor Joseph Capus (1868-1947) became the forerunner of today in 1935 INAO created its president Boiseaumarié 20 years from 1947 to 1967.
+Boiseaumarié also tried very successfully to mobilize the winegrowers for his ideas.
+That is why he founded a winegrowers' association in Châteauneuf-du-Pape in 1924 and the Union Côtes du Rhône in 1929.
+In 1930 he founded the L'Académie du Vin de France with the restaurateur and writer Maurice E. Sailland alias Curnonsky (1872-1956) based on the model of the Académie Française.
+And with the friend of Agriculture Professor Joseph Capus (1868-1947) became the forerunner of today's in 1935 INAO created when its president Boiseaumarié acted for 20 years from 1947 to 1967.
 Boiseaumarié and Capus are considered to be the founders and pioneers of the French system of origin (see Appellation d'Origine Protégée ).
-Due to his contribution to the quality of the wine, Pierre Boiseaumarié was named Officer of the Legion of Honor and President of the OIV (Organization Internationale de la Vigne et du Vin).
+For his services to the quality of wine, Pierre Boiseaumarié was appointed officer of the Legion of Honor and president of the OIV (Organization Internationale de la Vigne et du Vin).